 In order to install global persistent backdoor the attacker can exploit known browser vulnerabilities which allow silent installation of new functionalities, exploit known extension vulnerabilities which allow Cross Context Scripting (execution of malicious web content in the browser context) or exploit the user’s trust (trojaning).

-The first two scenarios relay on a browser or a browser’s extensions being vulnerable.
-Finding those vulnerabilities may take some time and it might not be that feasible, not to mention the fact that once an attacker exploits them the entire system probably will be subjected to backdooring.
+The first two scenarios rely on a browser or a browser's extensions being vulnerable.
+Finding those vulnerabilities may take some time and it might not be that feasible, not to mention the fact that once an attacker exploits them the entire system probably will be subjected to attacker's wishes.
 On the other hand, the last scenario tricks the user into performing something legitimate which in fact turns to be something malicious (trojaning).
 This quite old trick but very successful and widely exploited as well.

-Exploiting the user’s trust in order to install backdoor could be achieved in several ways each one of which provides various degree of success.
-The first one is asking the user to install browser extension.
+Exploiting the user's trust in order to install backdoor could be achieved in several ways each one of which provides various degree of success.
+The first one is asking the user to install a browser extension.
 This type of scenario could be successful in browsers that do not have central extension repositories.
 In that respect IE is probably the most vulnerable.
 Opera, with its Web Widgets could potentially fall into the same category.
-On the other hand, Firefox users tend to install extensions from known sources such as addons.mozilla.org, so they are the least vulnerable.
+On the other hand, Firefox users tend to install extensions from known sources such as addons.mozilla.org

 The second scenario occurs when the attacker is asking the user to install extensions of extension.
 This one is far more trusted since extensions of extension are believed to be harmless.
 Firefox’s and IE’s Greasemonkey extension and Opera’s Web Widgets are good examples of those kinds of scenarios.

 To some respect, security aware users could detect malicious scripts so they are less vulnerable.
-On the other hand the average user trust the security model of the browser, so trojaned Greasemonkey script can be quite easily installed.
+On the other hand the average user trusts the security model of the browser, so trojaned Greasemonkey script can be quite easily installed.
 A sample trojaned script can contain something like the following:

 setInterval(function () {